-

 This compilation reprints fifteen anti-slavery texts that, almost without exception, have been out of print for nearly two centuries.
 The pamphlets, poems, letters, and other documents by anti-slavery writers-men and women, black and white-demonstrate that abolitionists were active in the early years of the American republic.
 The book's texts are reprinted with short introductions written by 12 Gilder Lehrman undergraduate history scholars.

-Great Lincoln Documents: Historians Present Treasures from the Gilder Lehrman Collection (booklet, 88pp)
+Great Lincoln Documents: Historians Present Treasures from the Gilder Lehrman Collection

 -